Meet the black Americans going home to China

 Madison said the discovery of her mother's half-brother took her breath away.

-Nine days after the discovery, she traveled to China to meet her uncle and her extended family although her mother, who died in 2006, never had a chance to meet them.
+A month after the discovery, she traveled to China to meet her uncle and her extended family although her mother, who died in 2006, never had a chance to meet them.

 She learned that her tiny family in Harlem has 400 living members in China and she had a family tree going back 3,000 years.

-Note: This article was updated on December 27, 2016 to correctly identify the heritage of Paula Madison's father, and to correct a quote at Madison's request.